Kartik-Lakshmi/kartik.lakshmi-gmail.com/README.md

 Your job is to prove recreate Chargaff's experiments using python.

-1. Analyze the .txt files of the genome of:
+1. Analyze the .fasta files of the genome of:
 ..1.
 Humans
 ..2.
 Plasmodium falciparum
 ..3.
 Anopheles gambiaeas
 and calculate the %A, %T, %C, and %G.
 What do you conclude from your analysis?

-2. Analyze the covid 19 and comment on the types of nucleotides there.
+2. Analyze the covid 19 genome and comment on the types of nucleotides there.
 What do you deduce about the virus from the %A, %T, %G and %C?